Accessibility Tools

 Slide 1

-D42 Intestine-on-Chip: Intestinal cells grow out into villus-like structures and differentiate under biomechanical stimulus through perfusion.
+D42 Gut-on-Chip: Intestinal cells grow out into villus-like structures and differentiate under biomechanical stimulus through perfusion.
 Epithelial cells express ZO-1 in cyan and E-cadherin in red.
 E-cadherin is a major component of intestinal adherens junctions.

 previous arrow